 Rowena Wildlife Clinic is located near Hood River, The Dalles, Mosier and Cascade Locks, Oregon, across the Columbia River from White Salmon and Stevenson, Washington.
-We provide free veterinary care to injured wild animals and homeless pets.
+We provide free veterinary care to injured wild animals and stray homeless domestic animals.
 Most of our patients come from the surrounding five counties in Oregon and southern Washington.
-We are a non-salaried staff of about a dozen dedicated volunteers and three veterinarians.
+The Rowena Wildlife Clinic was founded in 2000 and we currently have a small staff, about a dozen dedicated volunteers and one licensed veterinarian.

 Nature's vicissitudes and the tenuous lives of wild animals would be an abstraction except for the dozens of daily interactions we have with both in our neighborhoods.
 The constant thrum of a non-human world passes into our lives without remark.
 But we are frequently moved by the intensity and depth with which animals are immersed in the present.
 The robin listening to underground worms, the songbirds fluttering hyperactively at a feeder - they are indigenous representatives of the land and air around us.
 We are enriched by the moments when we glimpse our homes through their eyes.
 Wildlife rehabilitation is the recognition that our animal neighbors deserve our care.
 Each benevolent interaction encourages us to tread lightly in our landscape, to change our habits, making it easier for all species to share the planet.

 let it die.

 Then dig my grave close by.

 To help an injured bird or an injured animal, you can take a few simple steps.
 Often animals are injured by collisions with cars, windows or power lines; tips to minimize those accidents are here.